bitauth/bitauth-ide/.github/contributing.md

-# Contributing to BitAuth IDE
+# Contributing to Bitauth IDE

 Pull requests are welcome!
 Here are some miscellaneous notes on the project.